Pagure/pagure/doc/configuration.rst

 EMAIL_SEND
 ~~~~~~~~~~

-This configuration key allows turning on or off all email notification for
+This configuration key enables or disables all email notifications for
 this pagure instance.
 This can be useful to turn off when developing on
 pagure, or for test or pre-production instances.